somewhatlurker/SlidA/hw/readme.md

 Always make sure there is sufficient clearance for parts, especially the micro USB connector.
 - These can be seen in the 3D preview if you move the camera inside the model.

-When ready to create files for laser cutting, you need to comment out `slider_3d();` and uncomment `//slider_2d();` at the bottom of the file.
-The resulting "projection" can be saved as DXF or SVG for separation into separate files or further modifications.
+To generate 2d files for cutting, you need to comment out `slider_3d();` and uncomment the `//slider_2d_***();` lines at the bottom of the file (inside the projection block) one-by-one.
+The resulting projections can be saved as DXF or SVG.
-The 2d projection will generate faster if you decrease hole resolution.
+Projections will be faster if hole resolution is decreased.

-Everything will need to be flipped for the top-side to be up (because I was stupid and reversed the axis).

-When separating the vectors, note that the top and bottom padding of slider keys is intended to be cut from the same material as the top layer (not the key material).
-This way, it will be less affected by frosting.
+To preview the 2d design without exporting, you can use `slider_2d_full();` instead, which is a composite of all 2d modules.
+It's actually 3d because that renders faster than making a projection.